MEET OUR INSTRUCTORS

 Little Dragons Instructor

 I started Kuk Sool Won when I was 5 years old and have been doing martial arts ever since.
-Now I am 12 years old and have been training eight years.
+Now I am 17 years old and have been training twelve years.
 When I was a Dahn Bo Nim my commitment started to slip.
 When I reached first degree black belt in 2011, I found what I was training for and I started getting better and better.
 I was training to improve myself and to help others understand what they are training for.

 Oscar began his experience in martial arts training in 2000 in Tae Kwon Do.
 After his retirement, he sought a hobby to keep fit, help him stay alert, and find community.
 In November 2007, Oscar began training at Kuk Sool Won of Oak Hill where he met Ricky and Meghan.
 He was inspired by their dedication to the arts, and after completing his contract at Kuk Sool Won, moved to Ricky and Meghan's new Mu Sool Won school in South Austin.